Reliability (computer networking): Implementations

 A reliable delivery protocol can be built on an unreliable protocol.
 An extremely common example is the layering of Transmission Control Protocol on the Internet Protocol, a combination known as TCP/IP.

-Strong reliability properties are offered by group communication systems (GCSs) such as IS-IS, Appia framework, Spread, JGroups or QuickSilver Scalable Multicast.
+Strong reliability properties are offered by group communication systems (GCSs) such as IS-IS, Appia framework, JGroups or QuickSilver Scalable Multicast.
 The QuickSilver Properties Framework is a flexible platform that allows strong reliability properties to be expressed in a purely declarative manner, using a simple rule-based language, and automatically translated into a hierarchical protocol.

 One protocol that implements reliable messaging is WS-ReliableMessaging, which handles reliable delivery of SOAP messages.

 The ATM Service-Specific Coordination Function provides for transparent assured delivery with AAL5.

 IEEE 802.11 attempts to provide reliable service for all traffic.
-The sending station will resend a frame if the sending station doesn't receive an ACK frame within a predetermined period of time.
+The sending station will resend a frame if the sending station does not receive an ACK frame within a predetermined period of time.